wp-plugins/custom-post-widget/readme.txt

 == Changelog ==

+= 1.9.7 =
+Added featured image support and now using query_posts instead of get_post

 = 1.9.6 =
 Fixed debug notices when dragging a new content block to the widget areas and removed the add content block shortcode from the content block editing screen.